Alfresco/acs-deployment/docs/examples/search-external-access.md

 # Enable Alfresco Search Services (`/solr`) External Access
-This example demonstrates how to enable Alfresco Search services for external access.
+This example demonstrates how to enable Alfresco Search Services for external access.

 ## Prerequisites